- Acute trauma: fall, blow, dislocation

 - If there is structural impairment, shoulder arthroscopy may be indicated.
 This is considered after careful evaluation and only when conservative therapies have been exhausted.

-Your shoulder specialist in Innsbruck
+Your Shoulder Specialist in Innsbruck

 Dr. Gregor Pittl